 Max doesn’t only air HBO but content from WarnerMedia and other sources.
 Content on Max includes:

 - A selection of acquired series and movies

 - All of HBO

 - An exclusive collection of new Max Originals

 - Select favorites from the WarnerMedia brands Warner Bros., New Line Cinema, DC, CNN, the Turner library, Crunchyroll, Rooster Teeth, Looney Tunes, and more

 - A selection of acquired series and movies (South Park being a notable example)

 Why Watch Westworld

-Westworld is a fascinating study on the value of life—and the question, “what constitutes life if an AI has memories and emotions?”
+Westworld is based on a 1973 sci-fi Western thriller written and directed by Michael Crichton, in which Yul Brynner starred as an android outlaw in an Old West theme park where the automatons go rogue and start killing guests.
+The new series is a fascinating study on the value of life—and the question, “what constitutes life if an AI has memories and emotions?”
 Like all HBO premium shows, it is beautifully designed, with slick tech in the futuristic real world, as well as rich period detailing in the “park,” from the rolling wild landscapes to incredible sets and costumes in the Wild West.
 Created by Jonathan Nolan (The Prestige, Interstellar) and Lisa Joy (Pushing Daisies, Burn Notice), the show is executive produced by J. J. Abrams (Lost, Fringe, Star Wars), and remains one of HBO’s most-watched series.
 It’s convoluted and complicated themes can be a bit mystifying at times, and the show has no shortage of violence and sex.
-Still, it remains addictively fascinating for fans, maintaining an 87% fresh rating on Rotten Tomatoes.
+Still, it remains addictively fascinating for fans.